appclacks/mirabelle/site/mirabelle/content/howto/stream/_index.md

 - `:host`: the event source.
 It can be an hostname for example.
 - `:service`: What is measured. `http_requests_duration_seconds` for example.
 - `:state`: A string representing the event state.
-By convention, `ok`, `warning` or `critical` are often used.
+By convention, `ok`, `warning`, `critical` or `expired` are often used.
 - `:metric`: A number associated to the event (the value of what is measured).
 - `:time`: The event time in second, as a timestamp (`1619988803` for example).
 It could also be a float (`1619988803,173413` for example), the Mirabelle/Riemann protocol supports microsecond resolution.
 - `:description`: The event description.
 - `:ttl`: The duration that the event is considered valid.
-See the [Index](/index) documentation for more information about the index.
+See the [Index](/index) documentation for more information about the index and events expiration.
 - `:tags`: A list of tags associated to the event (like `["foo" "bar"]` for example).
 - Extra fields can also be added if you want to.
 One important extra field is `:stream`.
 It can be used to specify on which stream the event should be send.
 By default, events are sent to all streags with `:default` in their configurations.